darylknight/craft-dark-mode/README.md

 ## Built With

 -  [Laravel Mix](https://laravel-mix.com)
--  Appearance credit to [Discord](https://discord.com), which this stylesheet is basically identical to until I spend more time updating it
+-  Appearance credit to [Tailwind](https://tailwindcss.com).
+Unfortunately I can't build it with Tailwind as we're just overriding CSS, not changing HTML, but I've taken the colour scheme from the Tailwind color palette
 -  Linking directly to the raw CSS in this repository doesn't work as the MIME type is incorrect.
 However, through some magic I don't understand, jsdelivr.com will automatically serve the CSS file in this repository as the correct type, so you can link to that directly.

-## To Do

-Improve the stylesheet.
-There are loads of places where the colours are wrong, this is just a start.

 ### Notes